programming-notes/active-record-intro-validations-challenge/README.md

   has_many :ratings
   belongs_to :owner, { class_name: "Person" }

-  # owner must point to an owner object (Person object)
+  # owner must point to a record that actually exists (Person object)
   validates :owner, { :presence => true }

   # name and license are required